MBilalQureshi/versus-drf-m5/docs/md_files/WITHOUT_DEPLOY_SETTINGS.md

 export const axiosReq = axios.create();
 ```
 ## utils.js
-fetchMoreData URL must also be updated to work seamlessly if infinite scroll is triggered
+fetchMoreData has URL must also be updated to work seamlessly if infinite scroll is triggered.